AhmetDomi/AhmetDomi/README.md

 ## Hello there👋
-I'm Ahmet from Italy, and I hold a Bachelor’s degree in Computer Science.
-I'm currently pursuing a Postgraduate Master’s in Computer Game Development, where I focus on programming and building video games using C++, Unreal Engine, and Unity.
+I'm Ahmet from Italy.
+I hold a Bachelor's degree in Computer Science and a Postgraduate Master's in Computer Game Development, where I focused on programming and building video games using C++, Unreal Engine, and Unity.

 ## Skills in Game Dev environment 💻
 - C/C++/C#